Zion Episcopal Church

 Therefore let us keep the feast.
 Alleluia.

-Fraction Anthem S– 161
+Fraction Anthem S– 161 Agnus Dei

-Lamb of God you take away the sins of the world
+You take away the sins of the world

-Lamb of God you take away the sins of the world
+You take away the sins of the world

-Lamb of God you take away the sins of the world
+You take away the sins of the world

 Grant us peace.